About “Jay-nuh”

 🧠 President 2023-2025, Asian Pacific American Librarians Association

-📚 Co-Chair, APALA Lit Award Committee
+📚 Co-Chair, APALA Literature Awards Committee

 📘 Head of The Palace Project Curation Corps